OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadColoradoHydroBaseRest/ReadColoradoHydroBaseRest.md

 ### Diversion Records ###

-Time series corresponding to diversion records, which include observations for ditches, reservoirs, wells, and other "structures", are handled as follows.
+Time series corresponding to diversion records, which include observations for ditches, reservoirs, wells, and other "structures", are handled as described below.
-Note that reading diversion records with TSTool will provide additional zero data values compared to directly querying web services on the State of Colorado's website.
+Note that reading diversion records with TSTool will provide additional zero data values compared to directly querying web services on the State of Colorado's website, due to TSTool's default value for `FillDivRecordsCarryForward` command parameter.
 TSTool's behavior is consistent with traditional engineering use of the data.

+**Note also that daily diversion records read from HydroBase database may have more zeros than data read from web services.
+This is because the HydroBase `vw_CDSS_DailyAmt` and `vw_CDSS_DailyWC` views often provide zero values where data may have been missing, due to how the view is created.
+These values typically are zero and have no observation code (obseration code is used for the data value flag in TSTool).
+This design approach is being evaluated and in the future HydroBase may be distributed with fewer zero values, in which case the fill carry forward default algorithm in TSTool should fill many of those zeros, especially at the start of the irrigation year.**

 1. In general, diversion record values correspond to observations and estimates determined by the State of Colorado and other entities.